fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Set-AzureVNetConfig.md

 # Set-AzureVNetConfig

 ## SYNOPSIS
-Updates the virtual network settings for an azure_2 cloud service.
+Updates the virtual network settings for an Azure cloud service.

 ## SYNTAX